-You might be surprised to learn that the Pine Tree flag isn’t the only historical American flag that depicts a pine tree.
+You might be surprised to learn that the Pine Tree flag is not the only historical American flag with a pine tree.
 Long before it was invented, there was the Massachusetts ts pine tree flag.
 The Massachusetts pine tree flag was used by colonists during the 17th century.
 Colonists would often display it on their properties.
 Reed’s Pine Tree flag, of course, came after the Massachusetts pine tree flag.

 #4) Commissioned Under George Washington’s Authority

 It’s a little-known fact that the Pine Tree flag was commissioned under George Washington’s authority.
 Reed wasn’t just a military officer; he served as Washington’s secretary.
 While serving as the Commander in Chief of the Continental Army, Washington authorized Reed to design the Pine Tree flag.
 Navy vessels throughout the state of Massachusetts displayed the Pine Tree flag as their official maritime ensign.

 The Pine Tree flag has become of symbol of independence.
 The Revolutionary War, of course, was a turning point in our nation’s history.
 It marked the end of oppressive rule by a foreign government and the beginning of a new, free government led by the people.
 The Pine Tree flag is a symbol of this independence.
 Even today, many Americans proudly display it in front of their homes and businesses.

 Please consider sharing…

 If this article has been helpful, please consider sharing it with others on social media.
 If you have a Pinterest account, you can easily click on the image below to add it to your account.